-In the unlikely event that differences concerning our services or fees should arise that are not resolved by mutual agreement, to facilitate judicial resolution and save time and expense of both parties, the City and Whitley Penn, LLP agree not to demand a trial by jury in any action, proceeding or counterclaim arising out of or relating to our services and fees for this engagement.
+In the unlikely event that differences concerning our services or fees should arise that are not resolved by mutual agreement, to facilitate judicial resolution and save time and expense of both parties, the City and Whitley Penn agree not to demand a trial by jury in any action, proceeding, or counterclaim arising out of or relating to our services and fees for this engagement.
 Any controversy, dispute, or questions arising out of or in connection with this agreement or our engagement shall be determined by arbitration conducted in accordance with the rules of the American Arbitration Association, and any decision rendered by the American Arbitration Association shall be binding on both parties to this agreement.
 The costs of any arbitration shall be borne equally by the parties.
 Any and all claims in arbitration relating to or arising out of this contract/agreement shall be governed by the laws of the State of Texas and to the extent any issue regarding the arbitration is submitted to a court, including the appointment of arbitrators or confirmation of an award, the District courts in Williamson County shall have exclusive jurisdiction.
 Any action arising out of this agreement or the services provided shall be initiated within two years of the service provided.

 This letter replaces and supersedes any previous proposals, correspondence and understanding, whether written or oral.
 The agreements contained in this engagement letter shall survive the completion or termination of this engagement.
+Our audit engagement ends on delivery of our audit report.
+Any follow-up services that might be required will be a separate, new engagement.
+The terms and conditions of that new engagement will be governed by a new, specific engagement letter for that service.